-When looking at brain imaging studies, researchers also found that certain signaling networks were either more or less active than the same networks in people with typical development-but the specific networks were varied between autism and ADHD.
+When looking at brain imaging studies, researchers also found that certain signaling networks were either more or less active than the same networks in people with typical development-but the specific networks were varied between ASD and ADHD.
 For example, one study showed that autistic boys had greater functional connectivity in the limbic region of the brain.
-Boys with ADHD, on the other hand, had greater functional connectivity in the frontal and temporal regions of the brain. in the corpus callosum, the central tract largely responsible for connecting the brain's hemispheres.
+Boys with ADHD, on the other hand, had greater functional connectivity in the frontal and temporal regions of the brain.

+Both ASD and ADHD are also associated with differences in the corpus callosum, the central tract largely responsible for connecting the brain's hemispheres.
 The corpus callosum is involved with the ability to function socially, to coordinate motion, to pay attention, and to carry out executive functions such as planning and task switching.
 Brain imaging studies show that there is lower connectivity of the corpus callosum with autism than with ADHD, leading researchers to suggest that analyzing connectivity in that structure could help to distinguish between the two.